 There are dozens of Piranha species in the wild but these are the only two you’re likely to ever see.
 Speciality warehouses and distributors may carry other species on rare occasions.
 Their care requirements are generally identical to either of these two species, depending on whether they are shoaling/social or solitary/loners.

-If you’ve ever stumbled upon a Piranha at a local pet store or even a museum, chances are you were looking at Red Bellied Piranhas.
+If you’ve ever stumbled upon a Piranha species at a local pet store or even a museum, chances are you were looking at Red-Bellied Piranhas.
 95% of the Piranhas in the trade are this species.
 Their brilliant red bellies and somewhat social character make them the most appealing Piranhas to care for.

 - Scientific Name: Pygocentrus nattereri

 - Length: 8-10 inches

 - Ease of Care: Moderate

 Black Piranhas, also confusingly known as White or Red Eye Piranhas, are the second most common Piranha species.
 Unlike Red Bellies, they are aggressive, solitary predators that aren’t skittish at all.
 Since they live alone they don’t group into feeding frenzies.